vladfeigin/llm-agents-evaluation/README.md

 ```

 where the parameters are:

-`--agent_class`: LLM Agent main implementaion class.
+- `--agent_class`: LLM Agent main implementation class.
-`--eval_fn`:   evaluation function implementation.
+- `--eval_fn`: Evaluation function implementation.
 This function calculates the evaluation metrics for the agent.
-`--agent_config_file_dir`:  directory where the LLM Agent configuration file is located.
+- `--agent_config_file_dir`: Directory where the LLM Agent configuration file is located.
-`--agent_config_file_name`: LLM Agent configuration file.
+- `--agent_config_file_name`: LLM Agent configuration file.
-`--evaluation_dataset`:   evaluation data set.
+- `--evaluation_dataset`: Evaluation data set.
-`--base_variant`:  base variant configuration file.
+- `--base_variant`: Base variant configuration file.
 This file contains the main configuration parameters which are used to generate multiple configurations.
-                 It contains the rules how to generate the parameters in configurations.
-This file is used by ./multiagent_evaluation/agents/tools/generate_variants.py script to generate multiple variants.
+It contains the rules on how to generate the parameters in configurations.
+This file is used by `./multiagent_evaluation/agents/tools/generate_variants.py` script to generate multiple variants.
-`--output_dir`:  directory where the generated configurations are stored.
+- `--output_dir`: Directory where the generated configurations are stored.

 Here is example of base variant configuration file: